mdugot/GAN-BERT/README.md

 ## Prediction

-Once trained, use the command `python3 predict.py trained.chkpt "Any question to classify"` to classify a custom question :
+Once trained, use the command `python3 predict.py trained.chkpt "Any question to classify"` to classify a custom question.
+Refer the file `labels.txt` for more information on the meaning of a label.

 ```
 >>> python3 predict.py trained.chkpt "what is the best way to wash the hands to avoid to be sick"